dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 we no longer have to clean up the infra with /var/log/jenkins/workspace destroy for script failures....
 - ***Branched the master to master_through_lesson78_Post to save this setup.
 Freeze this branch.****
 - Add production and development tfvars files.
 Name these master.tfvars and Jenkins_development.tfvars.  master is for production and Jenkins_development is for dev environment.
-Names must be the same as the BRANCH NAME.
+Names must be the same as the git BRANCH NAME.
 Prod is on 10.124.0.0/16 CIDR block and Jenkins_development is on
 10.123.0.0/16 CIDR block
-- Now branch the master to Jenkins_development branch and add decision logic into the Jenkinsfile in the Jenkins_development branch that is specific for development environment (We need to Validate each step in the Jenkinsfile)
+- Now branch the master to Jenkins_development branch and add decision logic into the Jenkinsfile in the Jenkins_development branch that is specific for development environment (We need to Validate each step in the Jenkinsfile but we won't be doing this in the production master branch)
 - Merge the Jenkins_development branch into the master (production)